7 Fun Ways to Get Through Christmas Alone

 Yup, to me, and in my mind, it was just another day.
 It lessened the risk of Christmas depression for me and helped me not feel sorry for myself.

 If you do run the risk of depression at Christmas time, the amazing people at online-therapy.com can help.
-Click the link here or the image below to speak to someone today.
+Click the link here to speak to someone today.

 Depression is no joke and you don’t have to suffer alone with this.